- ARM-sponsored data will be released in the general spirit of the basic tenets of the Atmospheric Radiation Measurement (ARM) user facility:

 Data Attribution and Publication

-Early publication of research and analysis results is a key objective of the ARM Climate Research Facility.
+Early publication of research and analysis results is a key objective of the Atmospheric Radiation Measurement (ARM) user facility.
 The following principles are established to encourage or facilitate early publication.

 All routine ARM data are freely publishable upon receipt.